Brittney Griner absent from USA camp, but keeping in touch

 There was a time during Griner’s 10-month ordeal in Russia that the 40-year-old Taurasi wasn’t sure she’d ever see her friend again.

-Griner has said she’ll play for Phoenix again this season although she’s still an unsigned free agent.
+Griner has said she’ll play for Phoenix again this season, although she’s still an unsigned free agent.
 She hasn’t talked about her international future and potentially playing for the U.S. at the Olympics next year in Paris.
-She’s helped the U.S. win two gold medals at the Olympics already.
+She has helped the U.S. win two gold medals at the Olympics already.

 USA Basketball coach Cheryl Reeve said Monday that she hasn’t talked to Griner yet, but the organization made it clear that she could take all the time she needed to decide if she wanted to play for the U.S. again.